 We also need to consider why kids are drinking caffeine.
 Is it because they’re tired?
 If they’re sleepy, getting more rest at night is the best solution.
 Is it because it’s readily available in the places where they spend most of their time?
 Consider removing it from the house or putting it out of their reach, as there are plenty of healthier alternatives.
 In addition, the caffeine-laden drinks that are the most appealing to children, such as soda, often contain large amounts of sugar.
 Consuming sizable amounts of sugar has it’s own set of potentially detrimental concerns.

 Because there is limited information about the safety of caffeine consumption in young kids, and in particular its long-term use, we recommend limiting it as much as possible.

-If you have concerns about your child’s consumption of caffeine, or you suspect that she has had too much, please do not hesitate to contact your Drug and Poison Information Center at 800-222-1222.
-We will learn more about her situation and help you determine potential next steps to take.
+If you have concerns about your child’s consumption of caffeine, or you suspect that they have had too much, please do not hesitate to contact your Drug and Poison Information Center at 800-222-1222.
+We will learn more about the situation and help you determine potential next steps to take.